Bathroom Wall Panels β Frequently Asked Questions

 Products and materials

-PVC bathroom wall panels are rigid plastic boards designed to cover bathroom walls, showers and wet room areas.
-They give you a smooth, waterproof surface without grout and are often quicker to install than tiles.
+PVC bathroom wall panels are rigid waterproof boards designed for bathroom walls, shower areas and wet rooms.
+They give you a smooth, grout free finish and are usually much quicker to install than traditional tiles.

-At Bathroom Panels Direct we specialise in PVC bathroom wall panels, wet wall panels and shower wall panels in marble effect, tile effect, white sparkle, grey marble and other popular finishes.
+At Bathroom Panels Direct, we supply a wide range of PVC bathroom wall panels, wet wall panels and shower panels in marble effect, tile effect, sparkle and stone inspired finishes.

-Tiles are fitted one by one and rely on grout between each tile.
-Bathroom wall panels are much larger so they cover a wider area in one go and use tongue and groove joints instead of grout lines.
+Tiles are fitted one by one and rely on grout joints between each tile.
+Bathroom wall panels cover a much larger area in one go and use tongue and groove joints instead.

 Yes.
-Our PVC bathroom wall panels are fully waterproof when they are fitted correctly with suitable trims and sealant.
+Our PVC bathroom wall panels are fully waterproof when fitted correctly using suitable trims, adhesive and sealant.
 They are designed for use in showers, around baths and in other wet areas.

-The PVC surface itself is water resistant, and the joint system and sealant help keep water away from the wall behind when installed as directed.
+The PVC surface itself is water resistant, and when installed properly the joint system and sealant help stop water reaching the wall behind.

 Yes.
-Our wall panels are Class 1 fire rated for surface spread of flame, which is suitable for domestic bathroom walls when the panels are installed and used in line with our guidance.
+Our wall panels are Class 1 fire rated for surface spread of flame, making them suitable for domestic bathroom walls when fitted and used in line with our guidance.

-They are not a substitute for fire rated board or fire stopping systems and should not be fitted in place of specialist fire protection where this is required by building regulations.
+They are not a replacement for specialist fire protection systems where these are required by building regulations.

 Yes.
-The PVC surface is non porous and mould resistant which makes it much harder for mould to take hold compared with bare plaster or grout lines.
-Any surface condensation can be wiped away rather than soaking in.
+The PVC surface is non porous and mould resistant, which makes it much harder for mould to take hold compared with bare plaster or grout lines.

-Good ventilation is still important in any bathroom, but PVC bathroom wall panels make ongoing cleaning and mould control much easier.
+Good ventilation is still important in any bathroom, but PVC wall panels make day to day cleaning and mould control much easier.

 Measuring and how many panels you need

 Measure the width and height of each wall you plan to cover.
-If you are panelling above a bath or inside a shower area, measure from the top of the shower tray or bath to the height you want the panels to finish.
+If you are panelling above a bath or inside a shower area, measure from the top of the bath or shower tray to the height you want the panels to finish.

-As a guide, take the width of each wall in millimetres and divide by the panel width in millimetres.
-Round the result up to the next whole panel.
-Repeat for every wall that will be clad and then add the totals together.
+As a guide, take the width of each wall in millimetres and divide it by the panel width in millimetres.
+Always round up to the next full panel.

 Yes.
-If you are unsure, you can contact us with your room sizes and a simple sketch, and we can advise on a sensible panel count based on the PVC wall panels you plan to use.
+If you are unsure, contact us with your room sizes and a simple sketch and we can help you work out a sensible panel quantity.

 Installation and fitting

-We recommend a quality high grab panel adhesive, that is suitable for PVC bathroom wall panels and wet wall panels, we recomend Soudal GripAll.
+We recommend using a quality high grab panel adhesive that is suitable for PVC bathroom wall panels and wet wall panels, such as Soudal GripAll.

-The adhesive listed or recommended on our website for each panel range will be suitable for normal domestic installations.
+The adhesive listed or recommended on our website will be suitable for normal domestic panel installations.

-Yes, we strongly advise using trims.
-External corner trims, internal corner trims, end caps and starter trims all help give a neat finish and support a watertight installation, especially in showers and around baths.
+Yes.
+We strongly recommend using trims.
+Internal corners, external corners, end caps and starter trims all help create a neat finish and support a watertight installation.

-Trims also help protect exposed panel edges from knocks and general wear in busy bathrooms.
+Trims also protect exposed panel edges from knocks and wear.

-Many customers with basic DIY skills are able to fit bathroom wall panels themselves, especially when the room is simple and walls are fairly straight.
-You will need to be confident with measuring, cutting and sealing.
+Many customers with basic DIY skills fit bathroom wall panels themselves, especially in simple rooms with straight walls.

 Mould, damp and ventilation

-In most bathrooms, mould comes back because the room is staying damp for too long.
-Common reasons include poor ventilation, weak or faulty extractor fans, cold walls and constant steam from showers.
+In most bathrooms, mould returns because the room stays damp for too long.
+Common causes include poor ventilation, weak extractor fans, cold walls and frequent steam from showers.

-The PVC face of the panel does not absorb moisture so it will not go mouldy in the same way as grout or bare plaster.
-Any surface marks can be wiped away with normal bathroom cleaning.
+The PVC face of the panel does not absorb moisture, so it will not go mouldy in the same way as grout or bare plaster.

-The main area to watch is the sealant line at the bottom of the panels.
-Using a good quality sanitary silicone and wiping away standing water helps keep this fresh for longer.
+The main area to keep an eye on is the silicone line at the bottom of the panels.
+Keeping this clean and using a good quality sanitary silicone will help it stay fresh for longer.

 Waterproofing and performance

 For many customers, yes.
-Wet wall panels and shower wall panels give you large, waterproof boards with far fewer joints than tiles and no grout to crack or discolour.
-This makes them easier to keep clean and can reduce the risk of water getting behind the surface when fitted correctly.
+Shower wall panels give you a large waterproof surface with far fewer joints than tiles and no grout to crack or discolour.

-In a typical domestic bathroom with sound walls, correctly installed panels, trims and sealant provide a waterproof lining on their own.
-Many installers fit panels directly to plasterboard or over tiles without additional tanking.
+In a typical domestic bathroom with sound walls, correctly installed panels, trims and sealant provide a waterproof finish on their own.

 Delivery and shipping

 We deliver PVC bathroom wall panels, wet wall panels and trims to most mainland UK postcodes.
-Some remote areas and offshore locations are not available on standard services or may need a manual quote.
+Some remote areas and offshore locations may need a manual quote or may not be available on our standard service.

-We strongly suggest waiting until your panels and trims have arrived and you have checked them before you book a fitter.
-This avoids any problems if the courier is delayed or if anything needs replacing before installation.
+We strongly recommend waiting until your panels and trims have arrived and have been checked before booking your fitter.

 Orders, damages and returns